thegridelectric/gridworks-protocol/docs/types/electric-meter-cac-gt.rst

 **TelemetryNameList**:
     - Description: TelemetryNames read by this power meter.

-**PollPeriodMs**:
+**MinPollPeriodMs**:
-    - Description: Poll Period in Milliseconds.
-Poll Period refers to the period of time between two readings by the local actor.
+    - Description: Poll Period in Milliseconds.Poll Period refers to the period of time between two readings by the local actor.
 This is in contrast to Capture Period, which refers to the period between readings that are sent up to the cloud (or otherwise saved for the long-term).

-**Interface**:
-    - Description:

 **DefaultBaud**:
     - Description: To be used when the comms method requires a baud rate.